Rinnegatamante/yoyoloader_vita/README.md

 ## Credits

-- TheFloW for the original .so loader and general advices during the porting.
+- TheFloW for the original .so loader.
-- f2pwn for testing the homebrew.
+- JohnnyonFlame for GMSLoader used as reference for some implementations and for generic advices.
 - Once13One for the Livearea assets.